ArtHitParade

 The color helps to support the extent of knowledge from egg to cosmos.
 The egg is a symbol of birth and a perfect form that already inspired Brancusi.
 The bright yellow examples of the Fine di Dio are among the latest in the series, in 1964.
 The artist explores and maintains the splashes of his still wet paint when he introduces his piercing tool to expand the craters.

-The ultimate synthesis of La Fine di Dio is achieved by combining spiral or swirling patterns with a gold color surface.
-This opus was sold as lot 15B for $ 29M by Christie's on November 10, 2015.
+64 FD 5 is the ultimate synthesis of La Fine di Dio is achieved by combining spiral or swirling patterns with a gold color surface, in three sizes of punctures.

 1965 Concetto Spaziale - Attese